e-mail address: email@example.com.

 special attention to the details of size limit and acceptable locations

-Remember to use other forms of advertising if you can: postcard
+for flyers.
+Remember to use other forms of advertising if you can:

-mailers, e-mail mass mailings, posting at the Bottom, posting at
+social media, e-mail mass mailings, posting at the Bottom, posting at

 record stores and other neighborhood establishments (with their

 permission, of course), radio station interviews and promotions,

 Here are the guidelines they had, unless they have changed the rules as